CommunityToolkit/MVVM-Samples/docs/mvvm/ObservableObject.md

 }
 ```

-Here the `SetPropertyAndNotifyOnCompletion<TTask>(ref TTask, Expression<Func<TTask>>, TTask, string)` method will take care of updating the target field, then monitoring the new task, if present, and raising the notification event again when that task completes.
-This way, it's possible to just bind to that task property and to be notified when its status changes.
+Here the `SetPropertyAndNotifyOnCompletion<TTask>(ref TTask, Expression<Func<TTask>>, TTask, string)` method will take care of updating the target field, monitoring the new task, if present, and raising the notification event when that task completes.
+This way, it's possible to just bind to a task property and to be notified when its status changes.

 ## Sample Code